fractalbass/data_science/_posts/2024-01-08-data_science_39.md

 # Discussion

 The MovieLens dataset contains 943 users and 1682 items.
-Clearly, this is apretty small dataset.
+Clearly, this is a pretty small dataset.
 There have been a number of different approaches to dealing with this problem including the release of the [Torchrec](https://github.com/pytorch/torchrec) domain library for Pytorch.
 Torchrec provides a way to handle embeddings such that they can be better parallelized across multiple machines.
 This allows network training to be scaled up to account for larger and larger datasets.
 In 2019, Meta (the parent company of Facebook) released an open source solution for dealing with the problem.
 Information about that approach can be found [here](https://ai.meta.com/blog/dlrm-an-advanced-open-source-deep-learning-recommendation-model/).

 # Conclusion